Easy to Make Rings for Family Ring Toss Game

 ABCs to ACTs uses paper plates to make a circus themed ring toss game.

-Ring toss peg
+Ring toss pegs

 To play our ring toss game we recycled parts from a water system we recently replaced.
 The two blue plastic containers were the perfect height for the post/peg and heavy enough to stay in place if rings bumped up against them.

 Other options for pegs for indoor play are dish soap bottles or juice containers.
-Rinse the containers and secure to the floor with tape, or fill them with sand or water to make them heavier so they"ll stay in place.
+Rinse the containers and secure to the floor with tape, or fill them with sand or water to make them heavier so they'll stay in place.

 Play the Game

-- The first player tosses the rings to the opponents peg.
+- The first player tosses the rings to the opponent's peg.

 - The opponent then tosses the rings back to the first player's peg.
+Continue with all players.